 To modify the locator's settings, the locator must be added to the project.

 ArcGIS Pro only supports accessing and modifying locator properties for locators that are stored in a file location.
-Accessing or modifying locator properties for portal locators, server locators, and composite locators is not currently supported.
+Accessing or modifying locator properties for portal locators and server locators is not currently supported.

 Modifying a locator's settings

 When a locator is created, geocoding properties and options are saved in the locator.
 On the Locator Properties dialog box, you can modify the description of the locator, geocoding options that control the searching and matching of addresses, and other parameters for optimizing performance.
 See Modify a locator's settings to learn how to modify the settings of a locator.